createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-07-13
+🗓️ 2025-07-14
-💬 "Without leaps of imagination, or dreaming, we lose the excitement of possibilities.
-Dreaming, after all, is a form of planning." — Gloria Steinem
+💬 "An organization's ability to learn, and translate that learning into action rapidly, is the ultimate competitive advantage." — Jack Welch
 <!--END_SECTION:quote-->